Totalitarianism: True belief

+Collaborationism

-In "European Protestants Between Anti-Communism and Anti-Totalitarianism: The Other Interwar Kulturkampf?"
-(2018) the historian Paul Hanebrink said that Hitler's assumption of power in Germany in 1933 frightened Christians into anti-communism, because for European Christians, Catholic and Protestant alike, the new postwar 'culture war' crystallized as a struggle against Communism.
-Throughout the European interwar period (1918–1939), right-wing totalitarian régimes indoctrinated Christians to demonize the Communist régime in Russia as the apotheosis of secular materialism and [as] a militarized threat to worldwide Christian social and moral order".
-That throughout Europe, the Christians who became anti-communist totalitarians perceived Communism and communist régimes of government as an existential threat to the moral order of their respective societies; and collaborated with Fascists and Nazis in the idealistic hope that anti-communism would restore the societies of Europe to their root Christian culture.
+In a 2018 article titled "European Protestants Between Anti-Communism and Anti-Totalitarianism: The Other Interwar Kulturkampf?", historian Paul Hanebrink writes that Hitler's assumption of power in Germany in 1933 frightened Christians into anti-communism because, for European Christians—Catholic and Protestant alike—the culture war crystallized as a struggle against communism.
+Throughout the European interwar period (1918–1939), right-wing totalitarian régimes indoctrinated Christians into demonizing the communist régime in Russia as the apotheosis of secular materialism and as a militarized threat to worldwide Christian social and moral order.
+Throughout Europe, Christians who became anti-communist totalitarians perceived communism and communist governments as existential threats to the moral order of their respective societies, and they collaborated with Nazi leadership and other fascists in the hope that anti-communism would restore the societies of Europe to a form of Christendom.

 Totalitarian model

-In the U.S. geopolitics of the late 1950s, the Cold War concepts and the terms totalitarianism, totalitarian, and totalitarian model, presented in Totalitarian Dictatorship and Autocracy (1956), by Carl Joachim Friedrich and Zbigniew Brzezinski, became common usages in the foreign-policy discourse of the U.S. Subsequently established, the totalitarian model became the analytic and interpretational paradigm for Kremlinology, the academic study of the monolithic police-state USSR.
-The Kremlinologists analyses of the internal politics (policy and personality) of the politburo crafting policy (national and foreign) yielded strategic intelligence for dealing with the USSR.
-Moreover, the U.S. also used the totalitarian model when dealing with fascist totalitarian régimes, such as that of a banana republic country.
-As anti–Communist political scientists, Friedrich and Brzezinski described and defined totalitarianism with the monolithic totalitarian model of six interlocking, mutually supporting characteristics:
+In late-1950s American geopolitics, totalitarianism, totalitarian, and the "totalitarian model", from Carl Joachim Friedrich and Zbigniew Brzezinski's Totalitarian Dictatorship and Autocracy (1956), became common in U.S. foreign policy.
+The totalitarian model became a key paradigm for Kremlinology—the study of the USSR's police state.
+Kremlinologists analyzed internal politics (policy and personality) of the Politburo of the Communist Party of the Soviet Union to craft national and foreign policy, providing strategic intelligence about the USSR.
+The U.S. also used the model to approach fascist regimes, such as banana republics.
+As anti-communist political scientists, Friedrich and Brzezinski described totalitarianism with a model of six interlocking, mutually supporting characteristics, including: